 Finally, look at your best work, your best client relationships, your most fulfilling experiences.
 Get others in the agency involved in this introspection to help counterbalance biases.
 Identify what you do best, what you like the most and what kind of client sees that as valuable to them.

-Overlay these dimensions to get a sense of where they overlap and let lose the creativity of your agency to define what those intersections mean to your prospects and how your agency can own the most relevant and compelling of them in a completely genuine and authentic way.
+Overlay these dimensions to get a sense of where they overlap and let loose the creativity of your agency to define what those intersections mean to your prospects and how your agency can own the most relevant and compelling of them in a completely genuine and authentic way.
 Keep in mind the three facets of differentiation, introduction, complementary and closing.

 What you will end up with is something that might look like this.
 While we have all the qualities of a full-service agency or ability to inextricably link a location with its culture allows destination marketers to tell their story in a more powerful way.
 Or, we are digital natives by trade but great storytellers by craft.
 I’m making this up, but hopefully, you can see the value.
 As a digital agency, you can stand apart from the competition by being great storytellers.
 Again, making it up to make the point.